 To get started, create your own S.M.A.R.T.
 Goals (Specific, Measurable, Attainable, Realistic, and Timely),

 then read this and the bullets below.
 More resources are available in the links to the left:

 - Make a list of all the colleges and scholarships you’re interested in, visit their websites, and request brochures.

-- Meet with Ms. Blue for financial literacy planning and how to fund your education.
+- Meet with staff for financial literacy planning and how to fund your education.

 - Research admission and scholarship deadlines and mark your calendar to stay on track.

 - Register to take the ACT exam.
 Fee waivers and study guides are available for qualifying students.